-I have gained extensive experience taking jobs from initial concepts to final print-ready artwork in most areas of print design.
-Take a look at my print portfolio archive for more.
+I have extensive experience taking jobs from initial concepts to final print-ready artwork in most areas of print design.
+Take a look at my print and web portfolio archive below.

 I have worked with Trevor for many years and found his attention to detail to be quite outstanding.
 He is extremely thorough in all aspects of design and page layout, whilst still maintaining a creative flair.
 Trevor has a great understanding of the book industry, both in its physical and digital form, with a broad range of knowledge in typography.Paul